nasa/ziggy/doc/user-manual/remote-dialog.md

 #### Calculate the Batch Parameters

 Once the required parameters have been entered, Ziggy will convert the remote execution parameters on the left hand side of the dialog box into the parameters that will be used in the submission to the batch system.
 In this example, no parameters have been generated because the gigs per subtask and wall time per subtask are set to zero.
 Note that Ziggy highlights those incomplete fields.
 The total tasks and total subtasks fields have been auto-filled with a value of 2 and 8 respectively, which is correct but not very interesting.
-For the purposes of the example, let's select the `HECC` `Remote environment` and set `Total subtasks` to 10,000, `Gigs per subtask` to 10, and both wall time parameters to 0.15 hours.
+For the purposes of the example, let's select the `HECC-InfiniBand` `Remote environment` and set `Total subtasks` to 10,000, `Gigs per subtask` to 10, and both wall time parameters to 0.15 hours.
 You'll see this:

 <img src="images/remote-dialog-2.png" style="width:16cm;"/>